azsk/AzTS-docs/Control coverage/Feature/ServiceFabric.md

 - **Azure Portal**

-	 Service Fabric provides three levels of protection (None, Sign and EncryptAndSign) for node to node communication using cluster primary certificate.
+	 Service Fabric provides three levels of protection (None, Sign and EncryptAndSign) for node-to-node communication using cluster primary certificate.
 The protection level can be specified using property 'ClusterProtectionLevel' inside Service Fabric ARM template.
 The value of 'ClusterProtectionLevel' must be set to 'EncryptAndSign' to ensure that all the node-to-node messages are encrypted and digitally signed.
 Configure 'ClusterProtectionLevel' using ARM template as follows: ARM Template --> Resources --> Select resource type 'Microsoft.ServiceFabric/clusters' --> 'fabricSettings' --> Add 'ClusterProtectionLevel' property with value 'EncryptAndSign'.

 <!-- - **PowerShell**